googlefonts/diffenator3/README.md

 per-project templates.

 The _WASM_ version compares two font files over the web and displays a HTML report of the differences.
+This runs the `diffenator3` code directly inside your web browser - the fonts are *not* transferred across the Internet.
 You can use the WASM version at https://googlefonts.github.io/diffenator3

 ## diff3proof